Jack5079/Jack5079/src/blog/optimize-88x31s.md

 In theory using WebP, AVIF, or JPEG XL would save space, but in my experience it does the opposite for smaller images.
 Try and see if it works for you.

-## PS: In alt text, describe the location, not the content

-Links with images are functional images.
-[Write where it goes, not what it looks like](https://www.w3.org/WAI/tutorials/images/functional/).

-This is your decision however, see [@760ceb3b9c0ba4872cadf3ce35a7a494's reply](https://wetdry.world/@760ceb3b9c0ba4872cadf3ce35a7a4/113536719226673113) for a counterargument.

 ---

 I hope this guide will make your website a little faster.
 Good luck!